 According to the North Dakota Treatment of Military Personnel Guideline, residents of North Dakota are required to file a state return if they are required to file a federal return.

-If you are a nonresident of North Dakota, your active duty military pay is not taxable on your North Dakota return.
+If you are a nonresident of North Dakota, your military pay is not taxable on your North Dakota return.

 - North Dakota should not be listed as your Home of Record on your W-2.
 If North Dakota is not listed on the W-2, the program will not tax the active duty military income.